fredgibbs/fredgibbs.github.io/courses/digital-history/transcription-guidelines.md

 # Transcription Guidelines
 In ~800 words, you have three goals:
-- to show me that you've done the transcription assignment (to transcribe THREE PAGES) of the same document or of different ones
+- To show me that you've done the transcription assignment (to transcribe MOST of THREE PAGES) of the same document or of different ones.
+- If you've spent a lot of time on a page, but can't get every single word, move on!
+There's only so much we can contribute on our first time.
-- to document your experience to an informed but general audience (like us!)
+- To document your experience to an informed but general audience (like us!).
-- to critique your transcription project, the interface and the user experience.
+- To critique your transcription project, the interface and the user experience.

 ## Basic Requirements
 - ~800 words (but there is no maximum, so take the space you need to describe and analyze your experience)